 Head protection should be worn by all workers entering confined spaces.
-MSA offers two helmet types per ANSI/ISEA Z89.1-2009 and CSA Z94.1-2005: Type I helmets protect the wearer from top impact, while Type II helmets protect the wearer from top and lateral impact.
+MSA offers three helmet styles per AS/NZS 1801 which protect the wearer from top impact.
 The necessary protection should be determined by the employer based upon hazards within a specific work area.
 Workers should not be allowed to enter confined space areas without appropriate head protection.